7 Best Hotels in Bocas Del Toro for an Eco-Adventure!

 September and October is also pleasant (a mini dry season within the rainy season).

-We visited in late January, and found it hot, humid and tropical.
-Great weather for an escape from the dreary North American winter!
+We visited in late January, and found it hot, humid and tropical – great weather for an escape from the dreary North American winter!

 How to get to Bocas del Toro

-Part of the appeal of the islands is that they’re remote and not trampled with tourists.
 This, of course, means they’re a bit of a challenge to get to.

-Flying to Bocas del Toro from Panama City
+Flying to Bocas del Toro

 This is how we traveled to Bocas del Toro.

-Transfer from Bocas airport to your resort
+Transfers from Bocas airport to your resort

 The better hotels offer a private airport shuttle.